Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Simulation Studies

 where $\hat{\pp}^{(c)} = (\hat p^{(c)}_{\aaa})$ denotes the estimator from the $c$th simulation replicate.
 We sum over all $\aaa \in \{0, 1\}^K$ instead of $\aaa \in \mca$ in order to compute an accurate RMSE even when the estimated $\hat{\mca}$ is incorrect.
 The RMSE of the item parameters under DINA is calculated as

 The RMSEs for the GDINA item parameters and the LCBN parameters $\bt$ are similarly defined.
 The estimation accuracy of $\mce$ is defined as

 where $\hat{\mce}^{(c)} = \mce$ indicates that the entire hierarchy is exactly recovered.
 We also compare our final estimated model (denoted by LCBN in the table) to the first-stage estimate (denoted by PEM in the table) by comparing their EBIC values.
 The simulation results for the LCBN-based DINA and GDINA are summarized in Tables \ref{tab-dina} and \ref{tab-gdina}, respectively.
-The ``argmin EBIC'' column in Table \ref{tab-dina} (or \ref{tab-gdina}) records the percentage of each method (PEM or our two-step procedure) that achieves the minimum EBIC value among the 100 simulation replicates.
+The ``argmin EBIC'' column in Table \ref{tab-dina} (or \ref{tab-gdina}) records the percentage of each method (PEM or our two-step procedure) that achieves the minimum EBIC value among the 100 simulation replicates. \darkblue{We report additional simulation details (convergence criteria and the choice of tuning parameters) and computation time in Supplementary Material S.4.1.}

 \end{minipage}